Instagram, Tinder to Snapchat: A Teacher’s Guide to Staying Safe on Social Media

 Twitter: Twitter is an online social networking service that enables users to send and read short messages called ‘tweets.’

 WhatsApp: is an instant messaging client for smartphones.
 It uses the Internet to send text messages, documents, images, video, user location and audio messages to other users.
+We have also published another support article on factors to consider if you use an internal staff WhatsApp group at your school.

 Was this article helpful?